eminakgun/ahb-vip/README.md

 *   [ ] Add Support for AHB5 Features
     *   **Write Strobes (`HWSTRB`):**
-        *   [x] Added `HWSTRB` to the interface and transaction object[cite: 314].
+        *   [x] Added `HWSTRB` to the interface and transaction object.
-        *   Update the Manager driver to control which byte lanes are valid during a write[cite: 442].
+        *   Update the Manager driver to control which byte lanes are valid during a write.
         *   Update the Subordinate memory model to respect the write strobes.
-        *   Add coverage for sparse writes[cite: 450].
+        *   Add coverage for sparse writes.
     *   [ ] Exclusive Transfers (`HEXCL`, `HMASTER`, `HEXOKAY`):
-        *   Add the required signals to the interface and transaction object[cite: 951, 953, 956].
+        *   Add the required signals to the interface and transaction object.
-        *   Implement an "Exclusive Access Monitor" component in the test environment that tracks exclusive reads and determines the success/failure of exclusive writes[cite: 942].
+        *   Implement an "Exclusive Access Monitor" component in the test environment that tracks exclusive reads and determines the success/failure of exclusive writes.
-        *   Update the Subordinate to route/generate the `HEXOKAY` response[cite: 966].
+        *   Update the Subordinate to route/generate the `HEXOKAY` response.
-        *   Add protocol checks for all restrictions on exclusive transfers (e.g., must be single beat, address aligned)[cite: 976, 978].
+        *   Add protocol checks for all restrictions on exclusive transfers (e.g., must be single beat, address aligned).
     *   [ ] Secure Transfers (`HNONSEC`):
-        *   Add `HNONSEC` to the interface and transaction class[cite: 300].
+        *   Add `HNONSEC` to the interface and transaction class.
         *   Allow sequences to control the security level of a transfer.
     *   [ ] Protection Control & Memory Types (`HPROT`):
-        *   Expand the `HPROT` field in the transaction object to its full 7-bit width[cite: 296, 583].
+        *   Expand the `HPROT` field in the transaction object to its full 7-bit width.
-        *   Add constraints and sequences to generate all valid memory type encodings[cite: 613].
+        *   Add constraints and sequences to generate all valid memory type encodings.

 *   [ ] Enhance Configurability and Usability
     *   **Data/Address Width:** Ensure all components (driver, monitor, transaction) are fully scalable based on the interface parameters.
-    *   **Endianness:** Add a configuration parameter for endianness (`BE8` or `BE32`) and implement the correct byte-lane mapping logic in the driver and monitor based on the selected mode[cite: 797, 804, 808, 815].
+    *   **Endianness:** Add a configuration parameter for endianness (`BE8` or `BE32`) and implement the correct byte-lane mapping logic in the driver and monitor based on the selected mode.
     *   **Callbacks:** Add UVM callbacks in the driver and monitor for advanced error injection and customized analysis.
     *   **Coverage:** Implement comprehensive functional coverage for all transaction fields (`HBURST`, `HSIZE`, `HPROT`, etc.), wait states, and response types.
     *   **Assertions:** Create a complete SystemVerilog Assertion (SVA) checker module for all protocol rules defined in the specification.